walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 ```
 <!-- doc-snippet:end swift-custom-credential-store -->

 Apps that own more wallet durability can also provide DID and signing-key stores.
+Omitted credential and DID stores use the encrypted local database, while an omitted key store uses platform signing-key persistence and generation.
 Signing-key overrides are configured through `WalletKeys` so the app-owned `WalletKeyStore` and generator are supplied atomically.
 This example assumes `AppDidStore` and `AppKeyStore` implement the corresponding store protocols, and that `AppKeyStore` exposes app-owned key generation.

 <!-- doc-snippet:start swift-full-store-overrides -->
 ```swift